Using Reports

 Defining the Schedule

-Use the Schedule tab in the Add a report set dialog for a new report set or in the Edit the report set dialog for an existing report set to configure when the report files should be generated.
+On the Report set page, use the Schedule tab to configure when report files should be generated.
 You can choose from the following scheduling options:

 -